samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 See [Connecting a device](/sami/sami-documentation/developer-user-portals.html#connecting-a-device) to learn how to connect a device with this device type to SAMI.

-### Manifests that support actions
+### Manifests that support Actions

-An application/device working with SAMI can send an *action* (command) to a specific device.
+An application/device working with SAMI can send an *Action* (command) to a specific device.
 For example: A mobile app sends a "Turn On" command to a smart light connected to SAMI.
 The light turns on by acting on the command from SAMI.
-A destination device (here, the smart light) must be [connected to SAMI via WebSockets](/sami/sami-documentation/sending-and-receiving-data.html#live-streaming-data-with-websocket-api) in order to receive actions.
+A destination device (here, the smart light) must be [connected to SAMI via WebSockets](/sami/sami-documentation/sending-and-receiving-data.html#live-streaming-data-with-websocket-api) in order to receive Actions.

-In order for your device type to support actions, you must provide a Manifest that defines actions.
+In order for your device type to support Actions, you must provide a Manifest that defines Actions.
 In addition, it is also your reponsibility to implement the functionality for a device to act on the actions defined in the device type's Manifest.

-Now enhance the above Manifest to support actions.
+Now enhance the above Manifest to support Actions.
 Your Manifest is derived from the `Manifest` and `Actionable` interfaces.
-In that class, you must define a list of actions that your device can act on, as follows:
+In that class, you must define a list of Actions that your device can act on, as follows:

 ~~~java
 import groovy.json.JsonSlurper